Ramona Bachmann

-Ramona Bachmann (/de/; born 25 December 1990) is a Swiss professional footballer who plays as a forward for the Switzerland national team.
+Ramona Bachmann (/de/; born 25 December 1990) is a Swiss professional footballer who plays as a forward for BSC YB Frauen and the Swiss national team.

 Bachmann, who is from Malters, moved to Sweden aged 16 and played for Umeå IK for four seasons from 2007 until 2011.
 She spent the 2010 season playing in the United States for Women's Professional Soccer (WPS) club Atlanta Beat.
 Ahead of the 2012 season she left Umeå and signed a contract with LdB FC Malmö.
 She went to German Frauen-Bundesliga club VfL Wolfsburg in the summer of 2015.

 Since making her debut for the Switzerland women's national football team in June 2007, Bachmann has won over 150 caps.
 She made her reputation with Switzerland's youth national teams, playing at the 2006 and 2010 editions of the FIFA U-20 Women's World Cup and being named UEFA's Golden Player at the 2009 UEFA Women's Under-19 Championship.
 At senior level Bachmann helped Switzerland qualify for the FIFA Women's World Cup for the first time in 2015.
 A persistent back injury hampered Bachmann's progress during the early part of her career.